-Program files can contain multiple functions: the main function and any combination of local or nested functions.
+Program files can contain multiple functions.
 Local and nested functions are useful for dividing programs into smaller tasks, making it easier to read and maintain your code.

 contains a main function,

 function b = myfunction(a) b = squareMe(a)+doubleMe(a); end function y = squareMe(x) y = x.^2; end function y = doubleMe(x) y = x.*2; end

 You can call the main function from the command line or another